 3. THE NEW REALITY

 The target now finds himself in a new reality.
-Where previously beliefs were whitewashed, they are now suddenly extreme and blatant.
-Where doctrines can’t be questioned, and absolute obedience is expected.
+Where previously the beliefs that were taught were whitewashed, they are now suddenly extreme and blatant.
+Doctrines can’t be questioned, and absolute obedience is expected.
 A new reality consists of new behavior and new relationships.
 Outside information about the group is restricted and only approved sources of information about the group or its teachings are allowed.
 Only authorized conclusions are accepted, and independent thinking is extremely taboo and could land you in a heap of trouble.

 A new view of the outside world starts to develop, and unbelievers are painted in a bad light.
 Association with opposers must be avoided * at all costs, and the target begins to view the outside world as wicked, and a false dichotomy, that it’s “us versus them”, starts to develop.
 Recreation for children is not allowed to be with “world youths” a derogatory term for unbelievers.